Photo Credit: Matt Hagen, 2020

 Seattle, WA 98195-2350

-I received a B.S.E. summa cum laude in Computer Science with a certificate (similar to a minor) in Technology and Society in June 2014 from Princeton University, where I did a senior thesis under Ed Felten in Princeton's Security Research Group.
+I received a B.S.E. summa cum laude in Computer Science with a certificate (similar to a minor) in Technology and Society in June 2014 from Princeton University, where I did a senior thesis under Ed Felten.
 At Princeton, I was an Undergraduate Fellow at the Center for Information Technology Policy.

 Anna Kornfeld Simpson, Shwetak N. Patel, Franziska Roesner, and Tadayoshi Kohno.
 "Securing Vulnerable Home IoT Devices with an In-Hub Security Manager."
 University of Washington Tech Report.
 A version of this work appears as Anna Kornfeld Simpson, Franziska Roesner, and Tadayoshi Kohno.
 "Securing Vulnerable Home IoT Devices with an In-Hub Security Manager."
 In Proceedings of IEEE PerCom 2017 - the First International Workshop on Pervasive Smart Living Spaces (PerLS 2017), 2017.

-Adam Lerner*, Anna Kornfeld Simpson*, Tadayoshi Kohno, and Franziska Roesner.
+Ada Lerner*, Anna Kornfeld Simpson*, Tadayoshi Kohno, and Franziska Roesner.
 "Internet Jones and the Raiders of the Lost Trackers: An Archaeological Study of Web Tracking from 1996 to 2016."
 In Proceedings of the 25th USENIX Security Symposium (USENIX Security '16), 2016.
-Presentation [given by Adam Lerner].
+Presentation [given by Ada Lerner].

 *Co-first authors listed alphabetically.